Benjidav/Credit-risk-analysis/README.md

 enhanced technique** -by leveraging on those already defined and/or by applying data analysis methods- that could improve the credit risk analysis task.

-To watch an overview of the Credit scoring model, **click on the picture below** To get to know the details of the credit risk analysis, click on the file *Report*.
+To get to know the details of the credit risk analysis, click on the file *Report*.

 To watch an overview of the Credit scoring model, **click on the picture below**.